dlesbre/ocaml-dynamic-records/README.md

 ```

 You can create the equivalent as follows (ignore the `NoOperands` for now,
-they are discussed in detail in `operands`).
+they are discussed in detail in [Record-wide operations](#record-wide-operations)).
 Each field requires a default value,
 which can be specified via the `'a default` type,
 which is either a fixed `Dynamic_record.Value`, common to all records, or an
 `Dynamic_record.Initializer`, which (lazily) calls a function each time a new field is needed.